‘Brilliantly imaginative’—Tom Service, The Guardian

 His arrangement of Mahler’s Des Knaben Wunderhorn songs for voice and chamber ensemble was first performed by Ann Murray DBE, Simon Keenlyside, the Belcea Quartet and others conducted by Paul Kildea at Wigmore Hall, and was subsequently performed on tour around continental Europe by the London Sinfonietta conducted by David Atherton.

-James is an Affiliated Lecturer at the Faculty of Music, University of Cambridge, and College Teaching Associate in music at St Catharine’s College, University of Cambridge.
+James is an Affiliated Lecturer at the Faculty of Music, University of Cambridge, and a Bye-Fellow at St Catharine’s College, Cambridge.
 He lectures and supervises undergraduates at the University of Cambridge, where he teaches composition and topics in the history and analysis of music from 1700 to the present.
 He also teaches composition privately.

 James is a trustee of the Society for Music Analysis, and its Widening Participation and Outreach Officer.
 He is a member of the Society for Music Analysis and the Royal Musical Association.